 The African island of Madagascar provides us with this single-estate dark chocolate.
 The result is a decadent, rich sorbet often mistaken for ice cream because of its creamy, milky texture.

+Blueberry cheesecake is rich and definitely the boss.
 Our signature cream cheese-based ice cream includes layers of with graham crackers and blueberry jam.
 This customer-favorite is now offered year around.

 MALTed SHAKE (CHOCOLATE OR VANILLA)

 Nodding to Thomforde’s, Harlem’s last soda fountain located on St. Nicholas Ave and 125th Street, Sugar Hill Creamery’s malt shake offers a nostalgic reprieve for older Harlem residents and an introduction to good ole’ fashion fare for younger ones.